liamappelbe/fftea/README.md

 There's also a special Radix2FFT implementation for power of two FFTs that is much faster than the other implementations.

+Rader's algorithm handles a prime numbered size, n, by transforming it into an FFT of size n - 1, which is non-prime, so can be handled by Cooley-Tukey.
+Alternatively, the n - 1 FFT can be zero padded up to a power two, which is usually faster because the special Radix2FFT can be used.
+See the `primePaddingHeuristic` function.

+There are also a few special implementations for handling fixed sized FFTs of very small sizes.
+There's never really a practical use case for an FFT of size 2 or 3, but these form the base cases of Cooley-Tukey, and make larger FFTs much faster.

 Check out the various implementations of FFT in lib/impl.dart for more details.